FREND's Program is Successful

 with attention and hypnosis differ by age.

-time was reduced in the attention and hypnosis groups; this did not
+time was reduced in the attention and hypnotherapy groups; this

-the usefulness of hypnotic analgesia during invasive medical procedures.
+mitigate the usefulness of hypnotic analgesia during invasive

 Mayo Foundation for Medical Education and Research conducting extensive

-studies of CHT (Clinical Hypnotherapy) for use in numerous medical
+studies of Clinical Hypnotherapy for use in numerous

 important trials reviewed here have helped to establish the role